TMiguelT/CwlWorkshop/slides.md

 ]
 * Edit your `samtools sort` and `freebayes` tools to use the `stdout` type
-* Edit these files using your text editor only, without the Rabix Composer ]
+* Edit these files using your text editor only, without the Rabix Composer
+* Once you've finished, test your files with `cwltool --validate` ]
 ---
 ## Using the `stdout` Type